Masseter Botox

 Here are some of the most common approaches:

-● Mouth guards: These are acrylic appliances that are custom-made and placed over your teeth at night.
-By acting as a barrier, mouth guards stop your upper and lower teeth from grinding against each other.
-They can be highly helpful in preventing tooth damage, relieving migraines, and lowering jaw pain.
+● Mouth Guards: These are custom-made acrylic appliances worn over your teeth at night.
+They act as a barrier to prevent your upper and lower teeth from grinding against each other.
+Mouth guards can effectively prevent tooth damage, reduce migraines, and alleviate jaw pain.

-● Lifestyle Changes: Certain lifestyle modifications can also contribute to managing bruxism.
+● Lifestyle Changes: Certain lifestyle modifications can also support the management of bruxism.
 This might include:

 – Avoiding stimulants like caffeine and alcohol before bed, as they can worsen clenching.